geremih/namar/README.md

+# Namar
-# A crazy and whacky Lisp compiler.
+A crazy and whacky Lisp compiler.

 ## Implementation